animist-os/crux/NOTES.md

   A

-  ALT -- in the same way that "_" modifies individual etyms, we could have schenker ops that expand individual etyms.    different because they expand them but better to think of them as sugar or compressed expression
+  ALT -- in the same way that "_" modifies individual pips, we could have schenker ops that expand individual pips.    different because they expand them but better to think of them as sugar or compressed expression

   [0 ln, 1] === [0, -1, 0, 1]